 Cloud services are attractive to their users partly because they can be based in data centres that offer levels of security that cannot be matched by an enterprise’s own facilities.
-To achieve these levels of security, the cloud data centres’ ICT hardware must be supported by UPS systems offering very high levels of availability.
+To achieve these levels of security, the cloud data centres’ ICT hardware must be supported by UPS power systems offering very high levels of availability.

-In this article, Alan Luscombe, of Kohler Uninterruptible Power Ltd, a Kohler company, looks at the advanced UPS technology that provides the availability levels required, along with the flexibility, scalability and power efficiency also essential to such operations.
+In this article, Alan Luscombe, of KOHLER Uninterruptible Power Ltd, a KOHLER company, looks at the advanced UPS technology that provides the availability levels required, along with the flexibility, scalability and power efficiency also essential to such operations.

 As CTO at Amazon, Werner Vogels believes the cloud has become the driver for tremendous innovation in all companies.
 Beneficiaries – and their users – range from startups like Dropbox and Pinterest to large enterprises such as Samsung and Unilever and government, education and research institutes.
 Through their specialist focus and economies of scale, cloud services offer levels of physical and electronic security that often cannot be matched by an enterprise’s on-site facilities.